How to Plan a Slower Hike

 Map Routes of Interest

 The first thing to do is get a map.
 It doesn’t matter if it is electronic or hard copy.
-We are old school and always buy hard copy maps of the area – and actually find them more useful for getting a good overview of the hike.
-When you are a slow hiker, common itineraries will likely be too fast, so you will need tools to tweak routes to better suit.
+We are old school and always buy hard copy maps of the area, finding them more useful for a good overview of the hike.
+When you are a slower hiker, common itineraries will likely be too fast, so you need tools to tweak routes to suit.

-If you’re going electronic then data layers can be found in Google Satellite, Open Street Map, government spatial data sites, Parks web sites.
+If you’re going electronic, then data layers can be found in Google Satellite, Open Street Map, government spatial data sites, and Parks web sites.
+Hike planning software apps include Gaia, OutdoorActive, Strava, and more.
 These all help build a better understanding of options.
-Commercial packages we’ve used include Avenza Maps, All Trails, Wiki Loc, Mapy.cz and Guthook.
+Commercial packages we’ve used include Avenza Maps, All Trails, Wiki Loc, Mapy.cz and FarOut.
 Many people use only one app for certain trails.

-We mark on these maps (either hard photocopy or electronic) camp sites, water supply, food supply points, tier one and tier two points of interest, as well as access and egress points to the hike.
+We mark campsites, water supply, food supply points, tier one and tier two points of interest, as well as access and egress points.

 We then highlight/draw on the maps trial routes using existing tracks that connect camp sites and points of interest, and estimate distances between camp sites, water and food sources.
-If designated camp sites seem too far apart, consider wild camps if it’s legal in the area to create shorter days.
+If designated camp sites seem too far apart, consider wild camps if it’s legal in the area to create shorter days (notingyou will most likely need to carry extra water if you are wild camping, at least in Australia).

-Once you have a first draft of your route you should then identify potential escape routes.
-It is always good to have a Plan A and a Plan B. If something goes wrong on the hike: eg an injury or track/weather conditions become unexpectedly bad then you need to know some options AHEAD OF TIME for how and where to abandon the hike.
+Once you have a first draft of your route, identify potential escape routes.
+It is always good to have a Plan A and a Plan B. If something goes wrong on the hike: eg an injury or deteriorating track/weather conditions, then you need to know options AHEAD OF TIME for how and where to abandon the hike.
 A couple of examples:

-In our Walls of Jerusalem hike, even though we got into some remote areas we still planned the route so that we always had an alternative exit route which meant we were always within one days walk of getting down from the plateau if we needed to.
-Fortunately, we didn’t.
+In our Walls of Jerusalem hike, even though we got into some remote areas, we planned the route so that we always had an alternative exit route so we were always within one day’s walk of descending from the plateau in caser of a storm.

-For the Gammon Ranges, the weather was unseasonably hot, so we reviewed our Plan A and Plan B when we arrived which meant we were able to develop Plan C on the fly and were able to still hike and have a much less demanding walk than it otherwise would have been.
+For the Gammon Ranges, the weather was unseasonably hot, so we reviewed our Plan A and Plan B when we arrived which meant we could develop Plan C on the fly for a less demanding walk than it otherwise would have been.

 For well-known hikes (eg Overland Track, Bibbulmun Track, Wilderness Trail, Larapinta Trail), main track location and distances between camp sites or huts is published and readily available online.
 Similarly, in National Parks, park brochures provide information on trail routes and distances in popular walking areas.
 You can also try local hiking groups as they are normally helpful and informative.